11/13/19, rev 3/9/22,9/15/22,11/7/22,4/21/24,4/26/24,5/24/24,8/26/24,9/2/24,10/1/24

 Figure 6.1: Typical WV distribution over the planet.
 [39]

-The measured increased WV, which includes humanity’s contribution, mostly from irrigation in previously warm dry areas, has contributed an additional approximately 0.8 K [19] of the total average global temperature increase since 1895.
-Ref [19] identifies the three contributing factors considered, the data sources, and the algorithm which calculates the temperatures which match measured average global temperatures 96+% 1895-now (thru 2023).
+As shown in Section 19 at [19], the measured increased WV, which includes humanity’s tiny contribution, has contributed an additional approximately 0.9 K of the total average global temperature increase since 1895.
+Ref [19] identifies the three contributing factors considered, the data sources, and the algorithm which calculates temperatures which match measured average global temperatures about 93% 1895-now (thru 2023).

 7. Comparison of measured WV with WV increase calculated from feedback over a long time period.

 Some people have asserted that WV content increases with air temperature.
 That would be true if the air was all continuously at saturation.
 Of course it is not.
-The driving factor for WV increase from temperature increase is the saturation vapor pressure increase due to temperature increase of the liquid water source.
+The driving factor for WV increase is the saturation vapor pressure increase due to temperature increase of the liquid water source.
 Increase of air temperature does add accommodation for the added WV.
-The NET driving factor is the vapor pressure deficit which is the difference between the saturation vapor pressure of the liquid surface water and the partial pressure of WV in the atmosphere.
+A NET driving factor in comparatively warm water within about 35 degrees latitude of the equator is the vapor pressure deficit which is the difference between the saturation vapor pressure of the liquid surface water and the partial pressure of WV in the atmosphere.

 WVn = WV(n-1) + (Tn – T(n-1))* R * (WV(n-1) + F)